 In 1850, John’s wife, Sarah, died.
 On 1st March 1851 John’s daughter, Emma married John Williams, a tailor.
 John Hodges had bought some more land further up the road from James Ford, perhaps to build a house for the married couple.
 There is a reference to an indenture of 1842 which we believe relates to the transfer of land from James Ford to John Hodges.
 The house which John built was called Gloucester House, now also known as ‘2 Gloucester Road’.

-The 1851 Census is again confusing.
-There are very few houses listed and no vacant houses indicated.
-It is impossible to say with any certainty who is living in which house.
 An Indenture dated August 1852 shows that the house at what is now 2 Gloucester Road had been built by that time and it was being shared by John Hodges and John and Emma Williams.